Leo-Simpson/c-lasso/docs/source/description.rst

 This formulation combines [R2] and [R3] to allow robust joint estimation of the (constrained) :math:`\beta` vector and the scale :math:`\sigma` in a concomitant fashion [4]_ , [5]_ .

-[C1] Contrained sparse classification with Square Hinge loss
+[C1] Constrained sparse classification with Square Hinge loss
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. math::